-The table below will help you understand how quickly Central CCAC is able to get care to patients.
+The table below will help you understand how quickly we are able to get care to patients.

-Percentage of Central CCAC patients receiving care within 5 days
+Percentage of Home Care Patients receiving care within 5 days

-The tables below indicate how many people are on waitlists for certain services in CCAC.
+The tables below indicate how many people are on waitlists for certain services.

 Speech Language Therapy||

 *N/A: All high and very high needs patients are admitted for these services.
-Central CCAC does not waitlist high and very high needs patients for these services.
+We do not waitlist high and very high needs patients for these services.

-One of Central CCAC's goals is to improve timely access to personal support services for patients assessed with higher needs.
-Central CCAC has reduced its waitlist for high needs patients requiring personal support from 756 people in December 2014 to 219 as of February 28, 2015.
+One of our goals is to improve timely access to personal support services for patients assessed with higher needs.
 We continue to refocus our funds to deliver this care with a goal of eliminating the personal support waitlist for high need patients.

-Central CCAC supports approximately 33,000 patients on any given day.
+On any given day, there are approximately 45,000 patients on active caseload and 14,000 of these patients receive a home and community care service.
 Our priority is to help those who need our help the most.
 There may be a waitlist for less urgent situations where there is no immediate health risk.